DaliaAlfallaj/Airtag_using_Arduino/README.md

 # What the hardware that I use on the project?
 -  RFID.
-- Liquid Crystal Displays (LCD) screen
+- Liquid Crystal Displays (LCD) screen.
+- light led.